Mental Health and Addictions Program

 Although assessments for Alcohol & Drug and Mental Health may differ, it is our belief that working with the clients to provide a genogram is a successful and thorough way of addressing many issues through meeting the whole family.

 Each intake and subsequent counselling session includes a suicide assessment to determine risk for suicidal behavior and to explore protective factors.
-Clients are then reassessed each counselling session and/or follow up thereafter.
+Members are then reassessed each counselling session and/or follow up thereafter.

-Clients will often begin with a counsellor or program and once committed, may then neglect to reconnect with the counsellor.
+Members will often begin with a counsellor or program and once committed, may then neglect to reconnect with the counsellor.
 Such behaviors can be due to various reasons however; sometimes it is simply the fear of failure or readiness for change.
-Therefore, it is imperative that this type of client receive follow up:
+Therefore, counsellors will follow up t encourage re-engagement of connection with other resources.

 Referral to Alternative Services

-If in the event that, during the Intake process, that the Mental Health and Addictions Program is unable to provide the services required by the client, a referral to an alternative appropriate service will be made.
-When appropriate and possible, the counsellor will accompany the client to their first session to the agency or organization referred to.
+If in the event that, during the intake process, that the Mental Health and Addictions Program is unable to provide the services required by the member, a referral to an alternative appropriate service will be made.
+When appropriate and possible, the counsellor will accompany the member to their first session to the agency or organization referred to.